sudipbh/mcperf-benchmark/README.md

 The AWS Elastic Cache had the condfiguration _cache.m3.large_ which corresponds to a 6.05 GB size.

+The following operations were tested for the Memcached API provided by XAP and AWS ElastiCache:

+- set
+- get
+- cas
+- add
+- replace
+- append
+- prepend
+- incr
+- decr

 The script (**mcperftest.sh**) used for testing is as follows:

         runmcperf() {